Dupilumab

 This section has been translated automatically.

-Most UAW`s were passager light to moderate.
-Dupilumab was associated with naso-laryngo-pharyngitis, conjunctivitis (28% of Pat.
-Aszodi N et al. 2019), headache, herpes simplex infections and inflammatory reactions at the injection site.
+Naso-laryngo-pharyngitis, conjunctivitis (28% of patients /Aszodi N et al. 2019), headaches, herpes simplex infections and inflammatory reactions at the injection site occurred more frequently with dupilumab.

 Preparations